 The Armenia School Foundation USA (ASF) was founded in May 2003 in Glendale, California.
-ASF, a non-profit and non-sectarian organization, was founded on the notion that all children of Armenia and Artsakh need to have a safe and supportive learning environment.
+ASF, a non-profit and non-sectarian organization, was founded on the notion that all children of Armenia need to have a safe and supportive learning environment.
 It strives to meet this need by providing new furniture to enhance the learning process.

 The ASF Board of Directors has approached community members, corporations, and businesses for their support and has received overwhelming response.

 There have also been continuous fundraising activities since its inception.
-Thus far, with strong support of the community, over 30,500 students at 387 schools, in all regions of Armenia and Artsakh, have received brand new and high quality classroom furniture and equipment.
+Thus far, with strong support of the community, over 37,500 students at 457 school projects, in all regions of Armenia, have received brand new and high quality classroom furniture and equipment.

 We are a community-based organization.
 While we take immense pride in having achieved this number, we realize the road ahead leads far.
-We rely on the support of the public to assist us in refurnishing the remaining schools in Armenia and Artsakh.
+We rely on the support of the public to assist us in refurnishing the remaining schools in Armenia.

 The Armenia School Foundation was founded by Mr. Levon Aharonian – a visionary philanthropist.